trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 configured.
 Click the "network connectivity" icon (second from the left) in order to determine if the network connection was automatically detected.
-If it was not, refer to the instructions in :ref:`Network Configuration` and make sure that networking is working before continuing.
+If it was not, refer to the instructions in :ref:`Network Manager` and make sure that networking is working before continuing.

 Once you are ready, click "Restore from Life-Preserver backup" and the